-- We work closely with a range of agencies to keep our children safe. - We have close working relationships with Social Care, Special Needs Team, Occupational Therapy, Educational Psychology, Sensory Integration specialists, The Virtual School, the police, primary and secondary schools in our area, local, national

-- We support children to access steps towards adulthood successfully. - We regularly support our pupils' families with their needs signposting and supporting applications for support with our families who have SEND.
+- We work closely with a range of agencies to keep our children safe. - We have close working relationships with Social Care, Special Needs Team, Occupational Therapy, Educational Psychology, Sensory Integration specialists, The Virtual School, the police, primary and secondary schools in our area, local, national and international businesses/commerce, other charities, colleges of further education, local MPs, family support agencies, children's homes, etc. - We support children to access steps towards adulthood successfully. - We regularly support our pupils' families with their needs signposting and supporting applications for support with our families who have SEND.